Cole Sulser: Arizona Diamondbacks

 On November 8, 2022, Sulser was claimed off waivers by the Arizona Diamondbacks.
 On November 18, he signed a contract for 2023, avoiding arbitration.
+On April 9, 2023, Sulser was placed on the 60-day injured list with a right shoulder strain.
+He was reinstated from the IL on July 30.
+In 4 games for the Diamondbacks, he allowed 4 runs on 5 hits and 3 walks with 4 strikeouts in 5 1/3 innings pitched.
+On August 1, Sulser was designated for assignment by Arizona.

+Tampa Bay Rays (second stint)

+On August 5, 2023, Sulser was claimed off waivers by the Tampa Bay Rays.
+In 12 games for the Triple–A Durham Bulls, he posted a 3.86 ERA with 19 strikeouts in 18 2/3 innings pitched.
+Following the season on November 4, Sulser was removed from the 40–man roster and sent outright to Triple–A Durham.
+He elected free agency on November 6.

+New York Mets

+On November 20, 2023, Sulser signed a minor league contract with the New York Mets organization.
+On April 8, 2024, after one appearance for the Triple–A Syracuse Mets, Sulser had his contract selected to the major league roster.
+In four appearances for the Mets, he struggled to a 9.64 ERA with 7 strikeouts over 4 2/3 innings pitched.
+On July 22, Sulser was designated for assignment by the Mets.

+Tampa Bay Rays (third stint)

+On July 26, 2024, the Mets traded Sulser to the Tampa Bay Rays in exchange for cash considerations.
+He made 6 scoreless appearances for the Rays down the stretch, striking out 8 batters in 11 2/3 innings pitched.

+Sulser was optioned to the Triple-A Durham Bulls to begin the 2025 season.

 Personal life

 Sulser grew up in Santa Ysabel, California, located in the San Diego mountains.
 However he attended elementary, middle and high school in Ramona, where his mother was a teacher.
 Sulser started playing baseball at age four and played Ramona Pony Baseball until age 14.
 He also played on several local travel teams.
 He attended Ramona High School where he played baseball, was ASB President and served as a peer mentor.
 His father worked as a general building contractor as well as helped coach many of Sulser's youth teams.

-His younger brother, Beau Sulser, also plays professional baseball in the Baltimore Orioles organization, after a college career at Dartmouth.
+His younger brother, Beau Sulser, also plays professional baseball, after a college career at Dartmouth.
 Sulser's younger sister, Tiffany, serves in the United States Coast Guard.
 He is married to model and actress, Dana Sulser which he met in 2016 while playing in Double A for the Akron Rubber Ducks with the Cleveland Indians organization.
 In 2020, the two co wrote and illustrated a children's book called "Benny The Pitcher."